Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 ### Sources

 #### Unreal Basics
-I used some videos on how to start creating games with Unreal Engine 5.4.
+I used some videos on how to start creating games with Unreal Engine 5.4 such as Unreal Sensei's beginner tutorial (How to Create a Game in Unreal Engine 5 - UE5 Beginner Tutorial, 2023).
 Generally I found, most tutorials for Unreal Engine 5.* applied to almost all version of Unreal Engine 5, which was particularly useful.
 I also found that since Unreal 5 is a fairly recent development to Unreal, there was a lot of new and up to date learning material that applied to early development of the engine, which meant information I found about Unreal 5 was almost always up-to-date and realistic, making the learning experience surprisingly easy and pleasant.
 This did mean, however, that not a lot of material existed yet, so the stuff that did exist was fairly limited.
 In figure B below, I used this video to learn the basics of Unreal Engine 5 itself and create my first games using the engine.

 [![A video](https://img.youtube.com/vi/1XjgLKrb4_M/0.jpg)](https://www.youtube.com/watch?v=1XjgLKrb4_M)
 Figure B: A video on the basics of creating a game in Unreal by Unreal Sensei, a Youtuber who creates guides for Unreal Engine. ((2023) YouTube.
 Available at: https://www.youtube.com/watch?v=1XjgLKrb4_M (Accessed: 01 January 2025).